Mammals at Big Hole

 The other name for the Big Hole valley was “place of the ground squirrels.”
 Even today if you take a short walk down the park trail to the Nez Perce encampment area, you will see numerous ground squirrel holes and piles of discarded burrow soil.

-Other mammals found in this conifer/alpine meadow ecoregion are gray wolf (Canis lupus), elk (Cervus nippon), moose (Alces alces), black bear (Ursus americanus), mountain lion (Puma concolor), beaver (Castor Canadensis), and porcupine (Erethizon dorsatum).
+Other mammals found in this conifer/alpine meadow ecoregion are gray wolf (Canis lupus), elk (Cervus elaphus), moose (Alces alces), black bear (Ursus americanus), mountain lion (Puma concolor), beaver (Castor canadensis), and porcupine (Erethizon dorsatum).
 Additional small mammals include flying squirrel (Flaucomys sabrinus), marten (Martes Americana), and woodrats (Neotoma cinerea).